gardrek/amethyst/book/src/getting-started.md

 * Add `amethyst` as dependency in your `Cargo.toml`.
 * Create a `resources` folder and put a `display_config.ron` in it.
-* (Optional) Copy the code from one of amethyst's examples.
+* Optionally copy the code from one of amethyst's examples.

 [cl]: https://github.com/amethyst/tools